Hierlooms

 Mason Watch Fob

 Frederick A. Lucas, a Mason of Darius Chapter No. 16, Litchfield, Connecticut, wore a gold watch fob inscribed with the letters: H T W S S T K SHiram, Tyrian, Widow’s Son, Sendeth to King Solomon.
-During the Civil War, the “brothers” of the lodge paid burial expenses for their fallen.
+During the Civil War, the “brothers” of the lodge paid burial expenses for their fallen, cared for one another’s widows, and supported surviving families.
 The emblem was less ornament than bond: a visible reminder that ritual can outlast chaos, that fraternity once meant obligation.

 Frederick Lucas Darius Chapter No 16, Litchfield CT